 Some people think of SNAP as a program for people who are unemployed or single mothers on welfare.
 However, SNAP benefits are actually available to all Americans with low income and limited resources.

-A USDA report from 2014 shows that SNAP recipients vary in numerous ways:
+A 2017 report from the U.S. Department of Agriculture (USDA), which oversees the program, shows SNAP recipients vary in numerous ways:

 - Income.
 While all SNAP recipients are low-income, some are much lower-income than others.
-About 18% of SNAP households have enough income to put them above the poverty line, while 42% have earnings that put them only halfway to the poverty line, or even less.
+About 18% of SNAP households have enough income to put them above the poverty line, while 40% have earnings that put them only halfway to the poverty line (or even less).
 About 20% of SNAP households have no income at all.
-The average SNAP household earns just below 60% of the poverty line, and nearly 27% of all its monthly funds come from SNAP itself.
+The average SNAP household earns just above 60% of the poverty line, and nearly 25% of all its monthly funds come from SNAP itself.

 - Household Size.
-The average size of a SNAP household is 2.1 people, but there’s a lot of variation among households.
-Households with children tend to be larger, around 3.2 people, while households with elderly members have only 1.3 people on average.
-Roughly half of all SNAP households have only a single person.
+The average size of a SNAP household is 2.0 people, but there’s a lot of variation among households.
+Households with children tend to be larger (around 3.2 people), while households with elderly members have only 1.2 people on average.
+More than half of all SNAP households have only a single person.

-The USDA calculates how much a household should get in SNAP benefits based on its Thrifty Food Plan – an estimate of the minimum amount a family can spend and still enjoy a healthy diet.
-According to the USDA’s estimates for June 2015, feeding a family of four on the Thrifty Food Plan would cost about $649.
+The USDA calculates how much a household should get in SNAP benefits based on its Thrifty Food Plan, an estimate of the minimum amount a family can spend and still enjoy a healthy diet.
+According to the USDA’s estimates for September 2019, feeding a family of four on the Thrifty Food Plan would cost about $647 per month.
 This is the maximum amount it’s possible to get per month from SNAP.

 However, most households don’t get this maximum benefit.
 That’s because, as the word “supplemental” in the name implies, SNAP benefits aren’t usually meant to replace your entire food budget.
 Instead, they’re supposed to make up for the portion of the food budget that you can’t pay yourself.
 Thus, the percentage of the maximum benefit you get depends on your household income.